skalenetwork/skaled/docs/json-rpc-interface.md

 #### Returns
 Same as `eth_getBlockByHash`
 #### Exceptions
-TODO Check that it Raises "block not found" error if block is "rotated out"
+Raises "block not found" error if block is "rotated out"

 ### `eth_getTransactionByHash`
 | Compatibility |   |